Awareness on the Prevention of Breastmilk Insufficiency

 2) start breastfeeding the baby within one hour after birth

-3) only give breastmilk during the first six months (the more milk fed, the more milk the mother’s body produces)
+3) only give breastmilk during the first six months (the more milk is fed, the more milk the mother’s body produces)

 4) breastfeed the baby whenever s/he is hungry